Junos apologize for ‘off-script’ remarks by Russell Peters about women

 The head of the Juno Awards is apologizing for comments that co-host Russell Peters made during Sunday’s telecast.

-In a statement, Allan Reid distanced himself and the show’s organizers from jokes that have been criticized for sexualizing women.
+In a statement, Allan Reid distanced himself and Juno organizers from jokes that have been criticized for sexualizing women.

 The comedian opened the show with a monologue that referenced young girls in the audience as a “felony waiting to happen.”